theAester/frenderer/README.md

 refer to example 2 and 5 for better understanding.

 # functionality
-the renderer uses raytracing to specify color of each pixel. it will try to NUMMERICALLY solve the collision function for each ray which is very time consuming. the durand-kerner algorithm has bee used for this purpose and this is why you have to specify a degree when initializing a body. the algorithm basically takes in the degree and through iteration finds exactly as many roots and then sparates the real ones and returns the minimum.
+the renderer uses raytracing to specify the color of each pixel. it will try to NUMERICALLY solve the collision equation for each ray which is very time consuming. the durand-kerner algorithm is used for this matter and this is why you have to specify a degree when initializing a body. the algorithm basically takes in the degree and through iteration finds exactly as many roots and then separates the real ones and returns the minimum.

-the algorithm also tries to calculate the normal function at each collision point numerically.
+the algorithm also tries to calculate the normal vector at each collision point numerically.

 since numeric calculations can be time consuming two actions are possible:
- 1. You can override the ```body::intersect``` function which basicall intersects a line with your shape. it returns inf if there is no collision. so if your collision equation; f(x) = 0 is mathematically soluable, its best to override the intersect function to caculate the distance using a formula you can also override the ```body::get_normal``` function to directlyly calculate the expression for grad(f)
+ 1. You can override the ```body::intersect``` function which basically intersects a line with your shape. it returns inf if there is no collision and the distance from the origin to the collision point if there is. so if your collision equation, f(<b>r</b>) = 0, is mathematically soluable, its best to override the intersect function to calculate the distance using a formula you can also override the ```body::get_normal``` function to directly calculate the expression for grad(f)

  2. you can enable the  <b>hitbox</b> feature for your classes by using the optional arguments in the body initializer<b>(see example 3)</b>. a hitbox is basically an ellisoid surrounding the shape but you have to specify the length of its radii so it encapsulated your entire shape. then the intersection function will use a formula to check for collisions with the hitbox before starting the numeric solver which can save a lot of computational power.

 # Notes:
 Code reviews and critisism is appreciated.
+You can email through hiradcode@yahoo.com

-The current release relies on cpu and main memory to do all the calculations and thus is a little slow.
+The current release relies on cpu and main memory to do all the calculations and hence is a little slow.
 A greate TODO is to leave some of the calculations to the GPU which would be a huge speed up.